Managing Director/Chief Executive

 Kauahi Ngapora talks about working as a chief executive officer - 3.11 mins.
 (Video courtesy of Te Puni Kōkiri - for more videos go to www.maorifuturemakers.com)

-Well I’m the Senior Executive for Whale Watch Kaikoura, which is a 100% Māori owned business, located in a small coastal town called Kaikoura.
+Well I’m the senior executive for Whale Watch Kaikoura, which is a 100% Māori owned business, located in a small coastal town called Kaikoura.

-I failed at school, I left school with nothing, my first flash job at Whale Watch was called a caregiver, which had me emptying spew buckets so I had about 10 – 12 buckets lined up and if you felt sick, I’d hand you a seasickness bucket, you’d you know, you’d spew in it, I’d clean it and give it back you, then I got the opportunity to become a guide or narrator which was quite daunting for a 15-16 year old, talking to a boatload of strangers, but after a while they couldn’t keep me quiet.
-Then I become a senior guide so I started training up new guides, then an opportunity come along to be a junior skipper, so I went away and did my qualifications, developed through that role became a senior skipper, so I started training up new ones and then had the opportunity to move into the office, just managing rosters and so on, so become a supervisor, a manager and then obviously the company’s senior executive today, so I’ve been at whale watch for about 20 years, so started off at the bottom and now sitting up on the top, which has given me a good perspective of how the business operates as I’ve been through most of the stages in there.
+I failed at school, I left school with nothing, my first flash job at Whale Watch was called a caregiver, which had me emptying spew buckets so I had about 10–12 buckets lined up and if you felt sick, I’d hand you a seasickness bucket, you’d you know, you’d spew in it, I’d clean it and give it back you.
+Then I got the opportunity to become a guide or narrator which was quite daunting for a 15-16 year old, talking to a boatload of strangers, but after a while they couldn’t keep me quiet.
+Then I became a senior guide so I started training up new guides, then an opportunity come along to be a junior skipper, so I went away and did my qualifications, developed through that role and became a senior skipper, so I started training up new ones and then had the opportunity to move into the office, just managing rosters and so on, so become a supervisor, a manager and then obviously the company’s senior executive today, so I’ve been at whale watch for about 20 years, so started off at the bottom and now sitting up on the top, which has given me a good perspective of how the business operates as I’ve been through most of the stages in there.

 Most of my learnings really are good mentors, learning from your mistakes and just life experience really, the company’s about whanaungatanga, see ourselves as a family business, but it’s also about manaakitanga, be hospitable to our guests and look after them and then other factors about kaitiakitanga, so we’re there to look after our town, look after the marine mammals that we all generate a living from as we go forward.